 Welcome To HD31.org.

-NEW!: View Rep. Murphey's Oklahoma State Government Debt Graph.
+View Rep. Murphey's Oklahoma State Government Debt Graph.

-Representative Murphey represents South Logan County, North Edmond, Deer Creek and Guthrie.
+Jason Murphey represents South Logan County, North Edmond, Deer Creek and Guthrie.

-As Chairman of the House of Representatives Modernization Committee, Murphey is a leader in the effort to reduce the size of state government.
+Murphey is a leader in the effort to reduce the size of state government.
 Because he refuses gifts and campaign contributions from lobbyists and groups that hire lobbyists he agressivly leads this effort without being constrained by the demands of the special interests.

 Each week, since his first session in 2007, Murphey has published an email update regarding occurrences in the Legislature.
 This email contains surveys about bills before the Legislature allowing Murphey to take into account for your opinion prior to his vote.
 You may subscribe to the email on this site.

 OKLA.
 CITY — Oklahoma state Rep. Jason Murphey, R-Guthrie, has been designated as one of Government Technology magazine’s top 25 Doers, Dreamers and Drivers for his work to apply innovation and... . . . .
 Read More ->

 Oklahoma State Representative Jason Murphey has been designated as one of Government Technology magazine's top 25 Doers, Dreamers and Drivers for his work to apply innovation and technology in... . . . .
 Read More ->